 It’s not just a case of holding your phone to the scope though, in order to get clear, crisp, and professional style images you will need a digiscoping phone mount.
 While you can digiscope without an adapter, you will find that due to the extreme magnification of the scope that any movement or other issues will become much more apparent.

 A spotting scope with an angled eyepiece will allow you to align your smartphone camera lens more easily with the scope, although with the right spotting scope adapter you can get away with a straight eyepiece.
 However, if you really want to get stuck into digiscoping then purchasing spotting scope phone mounts and digiscoping adapters specifically for your phone will make it a lot easier.

 When you line up your camera phone with the scope’s eyepiece, you’ll want to make sure they are really close together, so that you get one full image.
-If the two aren’t lined up correctly then you aren’t going to get those epic pictures you’re after.
+If the two aren’t properly aligned, you won’t capture those epic pictures you’re aiming for.
 A digiscoping adapter or iPhone scope mount for your smartphone allows the eyepiece and the lens to stay close together.
 Find out more about aligning the two in this guide.

 One of the best tips though, when it comes to the art of digiscoping is to place your spotting scope on a sturdy tripod – this will help reduce camera shake in your photos.
 Another great tip for reducing camera shake is to use the volume buttons on the phone to trigger the shutter (if your phone allows it) these only require the lightest of touches – exactly what you want for sensitive digiscoping techniques.